MicrosoftDocs/dynamics-365-customer-engagement/ce/channel-integration-framework/shared/token-modes-communication-widget.md

 ## Collapsed

-The side panel is visible by default and can be collapsed from the user interface to the left.
+The communication panel is visible by default.
+Agents can collapse the panel manually.

-Users can collapse the side panel using APIs.
+Providers can collapse the panel using APIs.